vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/ORM/item 1 querysetapi.md

 "month" returns a lit of all distinct year/month values for the field.
 "week" returns a list of all distinct year/month values for the field.
 All dates will be on Monday.
-"day" returns a list of all distinct year/month/day values for the field. order - It should be either 'ASC'
+"day" returns a list of all distinct year/month/day values for the field. order - It should be either 'ASC' or 'DESC'.
+This specifies how to order the results. defaults to 'ASC' Each datetime date object in the result list is "truncated" to the given type.

 ```